 - Wide black leather belt with squared brass single-prong buckle

-- Tan canvas five-eyelet sneakers with off-white rubber outsoles
+- Tan canvas five-eyelet deck sneakers with off-white rubber outsoles

 - Brown socks

 - White thermal long-sleeve underwear top

 - Fitted brown waxed cotton cap with two front pockets

 - Readers may learn more about the saga behind a reproduction of Quint’s iconic hat here

 … and the best mutton chops this side of Logan.